Skip to content

 A modern cityscape of European Fintech Centres.

-The largest markets are the UK, France and Germany.
-The Netherlands, Ireland and Sweden are notable.
-Cyprus, Estonia, Finland, Lithuania and Malta are small but high value centres .
+FinTech in Europe consists of approx. 10,000 fintechs.
+Largest markets are the UK, France and Germany, with the Netherlands, Ireland and Sweden notable.
+Cyprus, Estonia, Lithuania and Malta are small but high value.

 fintech in bulgaria